Monitoring group reports that Russian fighter jets are likely to have left Belarus

 Video footage from the scene shows officers standing outside the venue’s doors, intercepting male concertgoers as they exit the venue.
 Some men are seen being arrested by officers.

-Slovak Foreign Ministry Juraj Blanar announced on October 11 that Slovakia will expand its base in Michalovce.
-Instead of supplying new arms to Ukraine, the Slovaks will repair equipment.
+Slovak Ministry Juraj Blanar announced on October 11 that Slovakia will expand its base in Michalovce.
+Instead of supplying new arms to Ukraine, the Slovaks will repair Ukrainian military equipment.

 Several months back, these infantrymen served their sentences in prison.
 They are now part of the 1st Separate Assault Battalion (also known as “Da Vinci”).